winterSteve25/ragnarok-api/README.md

-# NOTE: THIS IS IN DEVELOPMENT, DONT USE THIS YET
+# THIS IS IN DEVELOPMENT, DONT USE THIS YET

 ## Ragnarok API
 Welcome to Ragnarok!
 This API allows users to create custom configurations and plugins for the Ragnarok TextEditor/Development Environment, providing a personalized and tailored experience.